dandmcqueen/Module_4_Challenge/README.md

 ## Usage

-A variety of information was gathered in this analysis
+A variety of information were gathered in this analysis.

 |Daily Returns| Cumulative Returns|
 |---|---|